apache/doris-website/gettingStarted/tutorials/log-storage-analysis.md

 Apache Doris provides several aspects of support for Flexible Schema log data:

-- For minor changes to top-level fields, Light Schema Change can be used to add or remove columns and to add or remove indexes, enabling schema changes to be completed in seconds.
+- For changes to top-level fields, Light Schema Change can be used to add or remove columns and to add or remove indexes, enabling schema changes to be completed in seconds.
 When planning a log platform, users only need to consider which fields need to be indexed.

 - For extension fields similar to properties, the native semi-structured data type `VARIANT` is provided, which can write any JSON data, automatically recognize field names and types in JSON, and automatically split frequently occurring fields for columnar storage for subsequent analysis.
 Additionally, `VARIANT` can create inverted indexes to accelerate internal field queries and retrievals.